THE GEORGIA COUNCIL BY-LAWS

 · To make sure that their club has not been disband from Georgia.

 · To make sure they have the proper colors and that the name is not similar to the name of a club that already exists in the state of Georgia.

 · To make sure they have the right number of members to start a Chapter in the State of Georgia.

 · Must be in soft colors for one Year 12 months from the day they go before the area Alliance, Presidents, or Coalition.

 · Will not be allowed to have an event within the first 12 months (365 days) of receiving the ok to start a chapter in the State of Georgia.

 · Make sure they understand the rules of the Georgia Council i.e. anniversary dates and their National events.

-Non-compliant Status: All clubs listed on the non-compliant list can file for reinstatement once they become compliant but has to do so within the 12 mos of being added to the list.
+Non-compliant Status: All clubs listed on the non-compliant list can file for reinstatement once they become compliant but have to do so within the 12 months of being added to the list.
 Example: Original count date was May 2010 reinstatement can be applied for in May 2011.
 These clubs will not be recognized as an M/C until they have been given full reinstatement.
 The following rules will apply for all non-compliant clubs:

 These clubs will be removed from all M/C calendars which include but not limited to anniversary parties, color counts for trophies, fish fries, car washes, etc… for an entire calendar year beginning the date that the club comes off the list

 NO ANNIVERSARY PARTIES or No OTHER EVENTS SHALL BE HELD for the non-compliant M/C